 When working in a temporary position, it is crucial to get to know your co-workers and form relationships in which they can see your strong work ethic and skills.
 It’s also important to get to know people on other teams within the company, outside of your specific work group.
 By networking within the company, you can gain critical allies and support that could lead to a permanent position in your current group, another group within the company, or even opportunities outside the company that these individuals could connect you to.
 Building a network of professionals in your field is always a good idea and can yield dividends for years and even decades into the future if you keep nurturing these relationships.

 Tip #5: Take Initiative & Go Above & Beyond

-Go above and beyond what is asked of you is always a great way to get noticed — and getting noticed is the first step toward getting offered a permanent position.
+Going above and beyond what is asked of you is always a great way to get noticed — and getting noticed is the first step toward getting offered a permanent position.
 By taking initiative and seeking out opportunities to help out on projects, even those outside your immediate responsibility or work team, you are sure to make a positive impression in the workplace.
-Even if these projects might involve working for some unpaid time, the ultimate payoff of an offer of full time, permanent employment will make your efforts more than worth it.
+Even if these projects might involve working for some unpaid time, the ultimate payoff of an offer of full-time, permanent employment will make your efforts more than worth it.
 Every manager and business owner appreciates employees who go above and beyond their immediate responsibilities and helps out “on-the-fly” for critical projects.

-Turn your Temporary Job Permanent
+Turn your Temporary Job into a Permanent Job